<?xml version="1.0" encoding="utf-8"?>

 <dw:reply-count>0</dw:reply-count>

 <content type="html">It's been way too long since I updated this lj!
 I have been reading and commenting.
 This is my favorite time of year when all the great things happen: Fall, &lt;a href="http://sirensconference.org"&gt;Sirens&lt;/a&gt;, Halloween and now Yuletide.
-This letter is for you, my assigned author. &lt;span class="cuttag_container"&gt;&lt;span style="display: none;" id="span-cuttag___1" class="cuttag"&gt;&lt;/span&gt;&lt;b&gt;(&amp;nbsp;&lt;a href="http://sistermagpie.dreamwidth.org/217357.html#cutid1"&gt;Here are my requests!&lt;/a&gt;&amp;nbsp;)&lt;/b&gt;&lt;div style="display: none;" id="div-cuttag___1" aria-live="assertive"&gt;&lt;/div&gt;&lt;/span&gt;&lt;br /&gt;&lt;br /&gt;&lt;img src="http://www.dreamwidth.org/tools/commentcount?user=sistermagpie&amp;ditemid=217357" width="30" height="12" alt="comment count unavailable" style="vertical-align: middle;"/&gt; comments</content>
+This letter is for you, my assigned author. &lt;span class="cut-wrapper"&gt;&lt;span style="display: none;" id="span-cuttag___1" class="cuttag"&gt;&lt;/span&gt;&lt;b class="cut-open"&gt;(&amp;nbsp;&lt;/b&gt;&lt;b class="cut-text"&gt;&lt;a href="https://sistermagpie.dreamwidth.org/217357.html#cutid1"&gt;Here are my requests!&lt;/a&gt;&lt;/b&gt;&lt;b class="cut-close"&gt;&amp;nbsp;)&lt;/b&gt;&lt;/span&gt;&lt;div style="display: none;" id="div-cuttag___1" aria-live="assertive"&gt;&lt;/div&gt;&lt;br /&gt;&lt;br /&gt;&lt;img src="https://www.dreamwidth.org/tools/commentcount?user=sistermagpie&amp;ditemid=217357" width="30" height="12" alt="comment count unavailable" style="vertical-align: middle;"/&gt; comments</content>

 </entry>